-, a video game based on the series was released a few years after the show itself ended.
+Stupid Invaders, a video game based on the series was released in 2000.

 - The Cameo: In the episode where Etno becomes a Phony Psychic, the antagonists from the video game make an appearance in the line to get their reading.

 - The show also isn't shy about characters from Xilam's other shows getting cameos.
 A show that Bud watches on TV in an episode is clearly Oggy and the Cockroaches, right down to using the theme music, and Joey, Marky and Dee-Dee make a quick cameo at the start of "Space Sailors".
 Bud also briefly transforms into Razmo from Ratz near the start of "Buffalo Blues".